 Once the baby chameleon hatches, it lives off its yolk sac for two days.
 Immediately buy at least two containers of fruit flies from your local pet store.
 Plan ahead and make sure you know where you can quickly obtain fruit flies before your chameleon has already hatched.
 You will have only two days from hatching before your chameleon will need to start eating them.
 Your hatchling will eat only fruit flies or pin-heads (newly hatched baby crickets) during its first two weeks.
 Feed your hatchling every day.
 After two weeks depending on how fast it is growing, you can introduce slightly larger (yet still small) crickets.
 However, be very careful about the size of the food items you feed during the first month because there is a significant risk that a hatchling/baby can choke (and die) on a food item that is too big.
 If not certain... watch your baby eat while putting only one cricket in the cage at a time to make sure it can handle the size of the food item.
 After the first month, the risk of choking reduces dramatically.
 Regardless, the rule of thumb is to feed nothing larger than the gap between its eyes.

 It is important to feed "dusted" fruit flies and pinhead crickets to your hatchling several times per week.
-I alternate between dusting with Reptivite and dusting with Calcium w/D3.
+The consensus amongst the "Chameleon Community" is to 1) dust daily with Calcium without D3, 2) dust once every two weeks with Reptivite and 3) dust once every two weeks with Calcium with D3.
 Dusting simply means you pour some Reptivite or Calcium powder into a plastic bag or container, add some fruit flies or pinheads... and shake.
 The powder will coat the fruit flies and pinheads which should immediately be fed to your chameleon before the dust falls off them.

 Pinheads and larger crickets should always be gut loaded before feeding them to your chameleon.
 Gut loading is the process in which crickets are fed nutritious foods with the intention of passing those nutrients to the chameleon.
 I gut load with Fluker's High-Calcium Cricket Diet which is a powder I just sprinkle on the bottom of the crickets' storage container.
 In addition, I supply fruits and vegetables for gut loading which serves to provide both nutrition and hydration for the crickets.
 I think of a cricket like it is an empty shell... it is only as nutritious for your Chameleon as the food you put in it.